ridzuan5757/project-gorilla/sprints/sprint 5/kubernetes_attributes_processor.md

     passthrough: true
 ```

 Configure the collector as usual.
-No special configuration changes ar eneeded to
+No special configuration changes are needed to
 be made on the collector.
 It will automatically detect the IP address of spans,
 logs and metrics sent by the agents as well as directly by other services or
 pods.